martin-ger/esp_wifi_repeater/README.md

 # esp_wifi_repeater
 A full functional WiFi repeater (correctly: a WiFi NAT router)

 This is an implementation of a WiFi NAT router on the esp8266 and esp8285.
-It also includes a basic firewall with ACLs, port mapping, traffic shaping, hooks for remote monitoring (or packet sniffing), MQTT management interface, and power management.
+It also includes support for WPA2 Enterprise (PEAP), a packet filtering firewall with ACLs, port mapping, traffic shaping, hooks for remote monitoring (or packet sniffing), an MQTT management interface, and power management.
 For a setup with multiple routers in a mesh to cover a larger area a new mode "Automesh" has been included https://github.com/martin-ger/esp_wifi_repeater#automesh-mode .

 Typical usage scenarios include:
 - Simple range extender for an existing WiFi network
-- Setting up an additional WiFi network with different SSID/password for guests or IoT devices
 - Battery powered outdoor (mesh) networks
+- Setting up an additional WiFi network with different SSID/password for guests
+- Setting up a secure and restricted network for IoT devices
+- Converting an WPA2 Enterprise ntwork into a simpler WPA2-PSK network
 - Monitor probe for WiFi traffic analysis
 - Network experiments with routes, ACLs and traffic shaping